More to do on cyber-security: half of UK businesses suffer cyber-security breach

-Emily is a partner within the Public Law team specialising in representing clients involved in investigations and inquisitorial proceedings.
-Her background within criminal and regulatory proceedings has provided her with a balance of defence and prosecution experience and particular strength in dealing with complex, large scale matters.
+Emily is a partner within the Public Law team specialising in representing both individuals and organisations involved in large scale inquisitorial proceedings and investigations.
+Her background in criminal and regulatory proceedings has provided her with a balance of defence and prosecution experience, as well as insight into the complex demands upon clients involved in such proceedings.

 Emily has acted on behalf of a range of regulatory bodies: